phortx/coverfield/README.md

 4. All inner `describe` calls for the methods have to be built like that:
    `describe '#method_name' do`.
 The `#` is optional and may also be a `.`.
    [Why?](http://betterspecs.org/#describe)
+5. All dependencies of your app have to be installed (`bundle install`).